byungki-mun/Byungki-mun.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
+title: "The Effects of the US-China Tariff War on U.S. Firms' Skill Demand"
+collection: publications
+category: manuscripts
 excerpt: >
   **KITA IIT Working Paper**
-title: "The Effects of the US-China Tariff War on U.S. Firms' Skill Demand."
-collection: publications
-category: manuscripts
+  This paper examines how the US-China tariff war has reshaped the skill demands of U.S. firms, focusing on hiring patterns, workforce composition, and the adoption of specific skillsets across various industries.
 date: 2021-05-01
 ---